csarven/graphpusher/README.md

 ## SPARQL Graph names
-A graph name for the SPARQL Endpoint uses one of the following (from highest to lowest priority) by setting the graphNameCase:
+A graph name for the SPARQL Endpoint uses one of the following (from highest to lowest priority) by setting the graphNameMethod:

 * dataset (default)
 * dataDump